 Load on Start

-loadonstart - When set to 1, reloads the file from disk into the DAT when the projects starts.
-Pulse to reload instantly.
+loadonstart - When On, reloads the file from disk into the DAT when the projects starts.

 Write on Toe Save

-write - When set to 1, writes the contents of the DAT out to the file on disk when the project is saved.
-Pulse to save instantly.
+write - When On, writes the contents of the DAT out to the file on disk when the project is saved.

 Remove Blank Lines